 Whether it’s your first time buying a house or your tenth time renting one, there can be a lot to worry about the day you move house.
 It’s hard enough stressing about making sure all of your belongings have been moved or that you can find the keys to your new place, without further obstacles popping up because you haven’t properly prepared for the move.
-Preparation is key, and many of these tasks aren’t a problem, as long as they’re completed before you move.
+Preparation is key, and many of the tasks before moving house aren’t a problem, as long as they’re completed before you move.

-Connect Your Energy And Water
+Before Moving House: Connect Your Energy And Water

 Get Your Internet And Digital TV Set Up